Testing One Million eCommerce Orders Per Hour

-You want to ensure that your webshop can handle the load so we decided to verify that a Crystallize tenant is able to tackle peak traffic of 1 million orders per hour (actually 1 026 000).
+As a business, you want to ensure that your webshop can handle the load.
+With that in mind, we decided to check/verify that a Crystallize tenant can tackle peak traffic of 1 million orders per hour (actually 1 026 000).
 This translates to 285 orders processed per second.
 Per second 🤯

-We used the k6.io load testing service to generate random orders and scaled it up to the desired throughput.
+We used the k6.io load testing service to generate random orders and scaled them to the desired throughput.
 You can see the results below.
-On average each order is placed in 179 milliseconds with a peak concurrent throughput of 285 orders per second.
+On average, each order is placed in 179 milliseconds with a peak concurrent throughput of 285 orders per second.